-The Student Choice Act provides tuition assistance funds for students attending private institutions within New Mexico.
 The New Mexico Student Incentive Grant also provides funds for needy students.
 These particular programs are for New Mexico residents only.
 Availability of these funds is legislated by the State annually.
 Support from the New Mexico's Scholars' Act is available for students who qualify.
-State College Work-Study provides on-campus employment.
+State College Work-Study provides oncampus employment.
+Work-study funds do not credit student accounts.